LyeZinho/LyeZinho/README.md

-  📚 Hi im Pedro Kaleb i am a junior Developer📚
+  📚 Hi im Pedro Kaleb i am a junior Developer 📚

   Im studyng prgraming in my professional course im are AEBatalha studant im learning a lot of things and i need to create my gitub acoount to save